League:

 Pleasingly, the all-white away kit featured navy and yellow trim, which meant that all kits could easily mix/match.

 The third shirt took an unusual twist, with the shirt being a traditional polo shirt.
-The official explanation was it's a 'fans shirt' which can be worn both at the match, or out with friends.
+The official explanation was it's a 'fans shirt' which could be worn both at the match, or out with friends.

 The keeper kits were straight from the Macron catalogue and lacked any real interest.
 However, there was a subtle maze effect pattern on the shirt front panel.